 Payday loans are typically described as short-term loans.
-But, are payday loans and short-term loans one and the same?
-Although the two options are almost the same, there are some slight differences.
+But, are they one and the same?
+Although the two options are very similar, there are some slight differences.
 Firstly, payday loans are usually paid back in lump sums within 1-2 months after taking out the loan.

-When you need some extra cash fast, the question is, should you choose a payday loan or a short term loan?
+When you need some extra cash fast, the question is, should you choose one over the other?
 It all depends on what you can afford and how much you’re willing to pay in interest.
-Payday loans require larger repayments which can be tough on your budget.
+Online payday loans require larger repayments which can be tough on your budget.

 However, larger repayments mean you finish paying off your loan earlier, so this cuts down on interest charges.
 In contrast, with short term loans you get more affordable, smaller repayments but because you’re taking longer to pay off the loan, you might end up paying more in interest.